-MONTHS of campaigning came to an end last night as Bolton Council controversially approved plans to turn a large swathe of Cutacre into an industrial estate.
+MONTHS of campaigning came to an end last night as Bolton Council controversially approved plans to turn a large swathe of Cutacre into an

 More than 200 people demonstrated outside Bolton Town Hall, brandishing placards, chanting slogans and lobbying councillors as they arrived to vote on the future of the open cast mine near Over Hulton.